Last Updated on January 17, 2024 by Max

 Saw Palmetto is a dwarf palm tree (Serenoa repens) found in the southern states of the United States.
-It has been used for centuries for medicinal purposes by Indian countries and is now frequently used by men to treat enlarged prostate symptoms.
-Some men will claim that it cured them while others see no benefit.
-With a supplement market full of inaccurate and exaggerated claims how is anyone supposed to know what works and what doesn’t?
-The research-based evidence is the only way to know does Saw Palmetto work in treating enlarged prostate symptoms, or all its popularity is just made up marketing.
+It has been used for centuries for medicinal purposes in Indian countries and is now frequently used by men to treat enlarged prostate symptoms.
+Some men will claim that it cured them, while others see no benefit.
+With a supplement market full of inaccurate and exaggerated claims, how is anyone supposed to know what works and what doesn’t?
+The research-based evidence is the only way to know does Saw Palmetto work in treating enlarged prostate symptoms or if all its popularity is just made-up marketing.

 Enlarged prostate or benign prostatic hyperplasia (BPH) occurs most often in older adults; as many as 1 in 2 in the age group between 51-60 will get BPH and its symptoms.
 Benign prostatic hyperplasia is a non-cancerous condition that can cause lower urinary tract symptoms in men.